S Corp Shareholders: Everything You Need to Know

 If one of these prohibited entities are issued S corp shares, the S corp is nullified and will be subject to double taxation.
 This means that earned profits will be taxed at the corporate level and again at the individual level when these proceeds are distributed to shareholders.

 If you need help with establishing an S corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.